jordanjoecooper/jc/README.md

 # List of exaplantions, notes and ideas.
 - No frameworks.
 - HTML, CSS & JS ony, where possible CSS first.
-- Site must work with JS turned off (maybe)?
+- Site must work with JS turned off (maybe in future)?
 - Keep it light is the goal try to always be under the average size of sites.
-To date that is roughly  2.00-4.00MB - the goal here should be always under 1MB, for fun.
+To date that is roughly  2.00-4.00MB - the goal here should be always under 1MB (excluding images), for fun.

 ### Background Colours.
 Greys as a background is a little abnormal but it gives you the ability to use blacks and whites in ways you otherwise coudnt.